boulund/tcup/docs/source/tutorial.rst

     optimized for use with BLAT at this time.
 The use of BLAST together with TCUP to determine taxonomic composition or expressed antibiotic resistance peptides is currently not recommended.
-Thus, if you are running TCUP on Windows, keep in mind that the results likely will contain a high number of false positive assignments, both for taxonomic affiliation and antibiotic resistance detection.
+Thus, if you are running TCUP on Windows, keep in mind that the results likely will contain a higher number of false positive assignments, both for taxonomic affiliation and antibiotic resistance detection.

+Complete details on how to interpret |name| output is available in :doc:`output`.

 Taxonomic composition
 ---------------------